-Tonnage Area Copper Contained Copper
+Tonnage Area Copper Conta ined Copper

-Category (Mt) $(km^2)$ (% Cu) (kt) (Billion lbs)
+Category (Mt) (km 2) (% Cu) (kt) (Billion lbs)

 Measured 90 2.2 3.13 2,810 6.2

-Indicated 1,300 76.9 2.70 35,100 77.4
+Indicated 1,292 76.9 2.68 34,700 76.4

 Inferred 310 27.3 1.68 5,210 11.5

-- 1. Ivanhoe's Vice President, Resources, George Gilchrist, Professional Natural Scientist (Pr.
-Sci.
-Nat) with the South African Council for Natural Scientific Professions (SACNASP), estimated the Mineral Resources under the supervision of Jeremy Witley, Pr.Sci.Nat SACNASP, FGSSA.
+- Jeremy Witley, Pr.Sci.Nat SACNASP, FGSSA of MSA Group estimated the Mineral Resources under the.
 The cut-off date for drill data at Kamoa is 20 January 2020.
-The cut-off date for the drill data at Kakula is 20 July 2022, with the assay table updated as of 13 December 2022.
-On 31 December 2022, the Mineral Resource was depleted to account for annual production; the Mineral Resource has an effective date of 31 December 2022.
-Mineral Resources are reported using the CIM 2014 Definition Standards for Mineral Resources and Mineral Resources.
+The cut-off date for the drill data at Kakula is July 20, 2022, with the assay table updated as of 13 December 2022.
+On December 31, 2023, the Mineral Resource was depleted to account for annual production; the Mineral Resource has an effective date of December 31, 2023.
+Mineral Resources are reported using the CIM 2014 Definition Standards for Mineral Resources and Mineral Reserves.
 Mineral Resources are reported on a 100% basis.
 Ivanhoe holds an indirect 39.6% interest in the Project.
-Mineral Resources are reported inclusive of Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability. - 2.
+Mineral Resources are reported inclusive of Mineral Reserves.
+Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability. - 2.
 Mineral Resources are reported for Kamoa using a total copper (TCu) cut-off grade of 1% TCu and a minimum vertical thickness of 3m.
 There are reasonable prospects for eventual economic extraction under the following assumptions: copper price \$4.00/lb; employment of underground mechanized drift-and-fill mining methods; copper blister and concentrates will be produced and sold; average metallurgical recovery is 87.5%; mining costs are assumed to be \$38/t; concentrator, tailings treatment, and general and administrative costs are assumed to be \$15/t; smelter, refining and transport costs are assumed to be \$13.5/t of ore at the cut-off grade; royalty of 3.5%, export tax of 1% and concentrate tax of \$100/t concentrate. - 3.
 Mineral Resources are reported for Kakula using a total copper (TCu) cut-off grade of 1% TCu and a minimum vertical thickness of 3 m.
 There are reasonable prospects for eventual economic extraction under the following assumptions: copper price \$4.00/lb; employment of underground mechanized drift-and-fill mining methods, and that copper blister and concentrates will be produced and sold; average metallurgical recovery is 85.5%; mining costs are assumed to be \$38/t; concentrator, tailings treatment, and general and administrative costs are assumed to be \$15/t; smelter, refining and transport costs are assumed to be \$9.5/t of ore at the cut-off grade; royalty of 3.5%, export tax of 1% and concentrate tax of \$100/t concentrate. - Reported Mineral Resources contain no allowances for hanging wall or footwall contact boundary loss and dilution.
 No mining recovery has been applied. - Approximate drill hole spacings are 800m for Inferred Mineral Resources, 400m for Indicated Mineral Resources and 100m or underground exposure for Measured Mineral Resources. - 6.
-Rounding as required by reporting guidelines may result in apparent summation differences between tonnes, grade and contained metal content.
+Rounding as required by reporting guidelines may result in apparent summation differences between tonnes, grade and contained metal content. - 7.
+Mineral Resource have been depleted to account for material supplied to the plant up to December 31, 2023.
+The non-depleted Mineral Resource estimate with an effective date of December 31, 2022 are documented in the current Kamoa-Kakula Technical Report dated March 16, 2023.